 Judge Nabil Ahmed Tawfiq Sadek, Former Prosecutor General

-He oversaw the Egyptian prosecution's involvement in widespread violations of the right to due process, forced disappearance, torture, arbitrary detention, harsh and life-threatening prison conditions, and restrictions on the right to free assembly, speech, and association, as documented even by the US State Department.
+He oversaw the Egyptian prosecution's involvement in widespread violations of the right to due process, forced disappearance, torture, arbitrary detention, harsh and life-threatening prison conditions, and restrictions on the right to free assembly, speech and association, as documented by the US State Department.

-In July 2018, the Egyptian parliament passed a draconian law stating that a personal social media account, blog, or website with more than 5,000 followers could be considered a media outlet and subject to regulation by the Supreme Council for the Administration of the Media, a monitoring body with unchecked discretionary power, such as the power to block websites and file criminal complaints against online platforms and media outlets.
+In July 2018, the Egyptian parliament passed a draconian law stating that a personal social media account, blog, or website with more than 5,000 followers could be considered a media outlet and subject to regulation by the Supreme Council for the Administration of the Media, a monitoring body with unchecked, discretionary power, such as the power to block websites and file criminal complaints against online platforms and media outlets.

+As the Prosecutor General, Sadek also declined to investigate any of the petitions and pleas submitted to his office by Walid Shawky's family and lawyers concerning Shawky's unlawful detention and prison conditions.
 On October 16, 2018, Shawky's sister sent a telegram to Sadek's office to report Shawky's arbitrary arrest and disappearance from the al-Sayeda Zainab police station.
 Her correspondence made clear that when the family inquired at the police station about Shawky's whereabouts on October 14, 2018, the officials denied his presence.
 The family feared that Shawky would face trumped-up charges.
 Sadek did not respond.

 DAWN contacted the office of Egypt's Prosecutor General on January 7, 2021 and requested a response from Sadek, but no response was received.